 Contrary to upstream activities where carbon footprint is unique for a vehicle, downstream activities are different for different regions for the same vehicle.
 The LCA vehicle's GHG emissions are declared at the point of sale, but it is difficult to measure energy consumption after sale.
 As a matter of fact, for Level 1 and Level 2 analysis, projections or estimations can be made based on available information such as certification values.
-These should be considered as minimum requirements and do not prevent the use of more realistic or detailed data to better characterize vehicle behaviour, where such data is available.
-For Level 3 and Level 4, where stricter requirements are in place, please refer to guidelines in [Table 11.
+These should be considered as minimum requirements and do not prevent the use of more realistic or detailed data to better characterise vehicle behaviour, where such data is available.
+For Level 3 and Level 4, where stricter requirements are in place, please refer to guidelines in [Table 11].